getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 ## Advanced Usage

 ### Advanced Configuration
-Options are set when the SDK is first initialized.
+The Sentry SDK sets the options when you first initialize the SDK.

 ```
 Sentry.init({